Joshcolemitchell/python-intermediate-inflammation/README.md

 Credits/Acknowledgements: where appropriate, be sure to credit those who have helped in the software’s development or inspired it
 Citation: particularly for academic software, it’s a very good idea to specify a reference to an appropriate academic publication so other academics can cite use of the software in their own publications and media.
 You can do this within a separate CITATION text file within the repository’s root directory and link to it from the markdown
 Licence: a short description of and link to the software’s licence

+## Credits

+- Thanks to Matthew Bluteau and the helpful demonstrators.

+## Citation
+- Please cite [J. F. W. Herschel, 1829, MmRAS, 3, 177](https://ui.adsabs.harvard.edu/abs/1829MmRAS...3..177H/abstract) if you used this work in your day-to-day life.
+- Please cite [C. Herschel, 1787, RSPT, 77, 1](https://ui.adsabs.harvard.edu/abs/1787RSPT...77....1H/abstract) if you actually use this for scientific work.